HLH Orion: The control store

-The control store was built using high speed static RAMs.
+The control store was built using high-speed static RAMs.
 This was normally loaded at bootstrap time, allowing the machine to be fully user microprogrammable.
 The control store cycle time was 125 ns, equal to the fastest CPU cycle.
-The architecture allowed for up to 32 Kwords (64 bit word length) of control store however due to the limitation in memory technology the original implementation allowed a maximum of 8 Kwords.
+The architecture allowed for up to 32 Kwords (64-bit word length) of control store; however, due to the limitation in memory technology, the original implementation allowed a maximum of 8 Kwords.
 The standard configuration had 4 Kwords on a single circuit board.
 Two such boards could be installed.
 Parity checking was provided.
-To achieve the required speed at reasonable cost, a two-level pipeline was employed around the control store.
-Later a 16 Kword board was implemented giving a maximum control store size of 32 Kwords.
+To achieve the required speed at a reasonable cost, a two-level pipeline was employed around the control store.
+Later, a 16-Kword board was implemented, giving a maximum control store size of 32 Kwords.

 Main memory

 Main memory was organised as 32-bit words with two-way interleaving, allowing 64 bits of data to be fetched or stored in one operation.
-In normal operation main memory was accessed via a virtual memory management unit.
+In normal operation, main memory was accessed via a virtual memory management unit.

 In the original implementation, each main memory module contained 0.5 Mbytes of storage with parity protection constructed using 64K dynamic MOS RAMs.
-Random access cycle time was 500 ns per 32-bit word but multi-word transfers, for example to and from the cache, yielded an effective cycle time of 250 ns per 32-bit word (16 Mbytes per second).
-The memory modules decoded 26-bit physical word addresses and within this limit total memory capacity was restricted only by the number of available system bus slots; depending on the I/O configuration of the system, up to 10 Mbytes of physical memory could be installed.
+Random access cycle time was 500 ns per 32-bit word, but multi-word transfers, for example, to and from the cache, yielded an effective cycle time of 250 ns per 32-bit word (16 Mbytes per second).
+The memory modules decoded 26-bit physical word addresses, and within this limit, total memory capacity was restricted only by the number of available system bus slots; depending on the I/O configuration of the system, up to 10 Mbytes of physical memory could be installed.
 A later implementation of the memory module increased the size to 2 MB using 256K RAMs.